Returns & refunds

 How to complain to a company if you didn't get what you paid for

 Didn't get what you paid for?
-You have a right to complain and get a refund or replacement.
+You have a right to complain.
+Use our guide to help you get your money back or get the item you wanted in the first place.

 How to return an item bought from another EU country